venasolutions/bosk/README.md

 In the long run, we'll use the usual semantic versioning.

-For the 0.x.y releases, treat x as a manjor release number.
+For the 0.x.y releases, treat x as a major release number.

 For the 0.0.x releases, all bets are off, and no backward compatibility is guaranteed.